 It is her role as Lady Macbeth that captures my attention though.
 For one reason and one reason alone.
 Her famous beetle-wing dress.

-When it came to costuming, Dame Ellen Terry paid attention to the minutest detail.
+When it came to costuming, Dame Ellen Terry paid attention to the smallest detail.
 Her desire to create a gown for Lady Macbeth that would have a shimmering, serpent like appearance led to the design of this gown.
 It’s iridescent green comes from thousands of beetle wings, a fragile affair that was recently restored.

 As I read her memoirs, I was excited when I reached her performance as Lady Macbeth.
-The gown is so famous, due to Sargent’s painting of it and I was eager to see if she would mention it.
+The gown is so famous due to Sargent’s painting of it and I was eager to see if she would mention it.
 I was not disappointed.
 Not just because of the mention of the dress, but because of a brief glimpse into the production.
 Here is her description on Henry Irving as Macbeth: